kaungsatt0098/Challenge-Walkthrough/README.md

 ## Exploring the website

-if we navigate `http://10.48.175.7` in the browse, it also seems that Rick really does need our help.
+if we navigate `http://10.48.175.7` in the browser, it also seems that Rick really does need our help.

 ![Website Page](images/img03.png)